saurabhdv/Selenium-Maven-TestNG/README.md

 # Selenium-Maven-TestNG
 A basic framework using Selenium Maven TestNG

-I created this for testing an application in NICE - organization
+I created this for just demo testing an application in my organization